 Adding a frame to the Schematic

 You need to add a frame to your schematic to make it appear neater.
-To add a frame, go to the Draw button, select Frame and click the corner frames.
-Later on, you may change the location of your frame in case of huge schematics.
+Go to the Draw button, select Frame, and click the corner frames to add a frame.
+Later on, you may change the location of your Frame in case of huge schematics.
 The good thing with Eagle software is that you can delete and redraw frames anytime.

 Step 2: Adding Nets to the Schematic

-Navigate to the Draw button, and select Net to link components.
+Navigate to the Draw button and select Net to link components.
 Left-click the source pin end to change direction.
-The software will create a connection and label it green.
-It will also create right-angle bends automatically.
+The software will create a connection and label it green, and it will also create right-angle bends automatically.

 If you want to undo your nets, go to the Edit button and press Undo.

 If you want to link far-away subnets, you must select appropriate alphanumeric names.
-Go to the Edit section, choose Name, and click on every net you want to connect.
-You need to assign them a similar name to link them.
+Go to the Edit section, choose Name, and click on every Net you wish to connect.
+It would help if you assigned them a similar name to link them.

 To make your connections visible, go to the Draw section and click Label to include a label.

 Now, to obtain signals on and off the board, you require either connector parts or linking wires.
-The best method of joining wires to a prototype board is through terminal pads.
-They contain soldered circuit pins.
+The best method of joining wires to a prototype board is through terminal pads containing soldered circuit pins.